andykuszyk/andykuszyk.github.io/2022-10-19-what-i-learned-from-a-new-project.md

 - It needs clear context and documentation.
 It should assume the reader has general context about the project, but not about the specific are the work needs to be completed it.
 It should contain references to further reading to help the reader understand the particular domain within which the task needs to be completed.
 - It should have a clear set of requirements.
 These describe what needs to be done to complete the task.
 - It should have a clear set of acceptance criteria.
 These are similar to requirements, but describe the conditions that must be met for the task to be completed.

+A lot of the refinement necessary to prepare requirements in this fashion takes place in our early design process, which is carried out by a working group of engineers.
+More on this later.

 We made use of our knowledge base extensively for providing engineers with background reading for new tasks.
 In fact, it was a good reminder that something wasn't well documented when we realised that a particular term or topic required a good external definition, when writing a short introduction for new tasks.